|

 the process.
 And help and support should always be calmly and

 cheerfully given.
 Grudging help is worse than no help at all!
+Read directions, or check over math problems

 after your child has completed the work.
 Remember to make